Follow

 Summary

 Renaming your drives in Windows 11 is a simple way to keep your files organized.
-You can change names using File Explorer or the Windows Settings app.
+You can change names using File Explorer, Disk Management, or the Command Prompt.
 Remember that NTFS drives allow 32 characters, while FAT32 drives are limited to 11 characters.
-You cannot rename CD or DVD drives.
+You cannot rename CD or DVD drives, and renaming a label will not affect your installed programs.

 About the Author